DataDog/the-monitor/monitoring-101/monitoring_101_collecting_the_right_data.md

 Most components of your software infrastructure serve as a resource to other systems.
 Some resources are low-level—for instance, a server’s resources include such physical components as CPU, memory, disks, and network interfaces.
 But a higher-level component, such as a database or a geolocation microservice, can also be considered a resource if another system requires that component to produce work.

-Resource metrics are especially valuable for investigation and diagnosis of problems.
+Resource metrics can help you reconstruct a detailed picture of a system's state, making them especially valuable for investigation and diagnosis of problems.
 For each resource in your system, try to collect metrics that cover four key areas:

 1.  **utilization** is the percentage of time that the resource is busy, or the percentage of the resource’s capacity that is in use.
 2.  **saturation** is a measure of the amount of requested work that the resource cannot yet service, often queued.